 In Jainism: According to Jain scriptures, Mount Kailash is the site where the founder Rishabhadeva was liberated.

 In Bön: This religion that originated in the Kailash region regards Mt.
 Kailash as a ladder for the gods to descend to earth and ascend to heaven.
-They believed there were 360 Gods of Bon resident in the mountain.
+They believed there were 360 Gods of Bon residents in the mountain.

 Recommended Tibet Tours: